What Happens After Bankruptcy?

 The Surplus Income level lets the Trustee know if an individual in Bankruptcy earns enough money to be required to make surplus income payments into their Bankruptcy Estate These levels are set by the Superintendent of Bankruptcy, and the income is based on household income total.

 Surplus income is simply the amount that you earn that goes over the income amount that a family needs to uphold a reasonable standard of living.
 The larger your family, the more you are able to keep.
-See the table below for more information regarding 2015 levels.

 If there is a Surplus Income what happens?